neseilhan/manuel_studyCase/README_TESTS.md

 ## Best Practices

-1. **Test Isolation** - Her test bağımsız olmalı
+1. **Test Isolation** - Each test should be independent
-2. **Clear Test Names** - Test isimleri ne test ettiğini açıklamalı
+2. **Clear Test Names** - Test names should explain what they test
-3. **Assertion Messages** - Hata mesajları açıklayıcı olmalı
+3. **Assertion Messages** - Error messages should be descriptive
-4. **Test Data Management** - Test verileri yönetilebilir olmalı
+4. **Test Data Management** - Test data should be manageable
-5. **Error Handling** - Test'ler beklenen hataları handle etmeli
+5. **Error Handling** - Tests should handle expected errors
-6. **Performance Considerations** - Test'ler hızlı çalışmalı
+6. **Performance Considerations** - Tests should run fast
-7. **Documentation** - Test'ler dokümante edilmeli
+7. **Documentation** - Tests should be documented

 ## Contact

-Test suite ile ilgili sorularınız için:
+For questions about the test suite:
-- Test dosyalarını inceleyin
+- Review the test files
-- Bug report'u kontrol edin
+- Check the bug report
-- Test report'u okuyun
+- Read the test report